 - Be sure that jars do not touch each other, and each time you add a jar, put the canner lid back on.

-- Check your water occasionally during the processing time, and adjust your burner as necessary to keep water at a steady, gentle boil.
+- Check your water occasionally while processing the canning jars, and adjust your burner as necessary to keep water at a steady, gentle boil.
 If water is boiling so hard that the jars are clinking together, turn it down.
-If the water has stopped boiling, turn the burner up and stop timing until water returns to boiling.
+If the water has stopped boiling, turn the burner up and stop timing until the water returns to boiling.